blueburrito24/obsidiannotes/Wishlist.md

 	TOTAL 77.71
 	Following [this tutorial](https://www.youtube.com/shorts/_iQMTq_AkMg?app=desktop) I will replace the feet on Agent Venom with those of Shriek, then replace the joints with the largest ball joints on the joint set (drilling in holes on the feet so they fit properly).
 	I will also add a ball-joint waist following [this tutorial](https://www.youtube.com/clip/Ugkxd2XK4OUNRBPLnAJT3tfSCEPTaGwETTBV) and using the same joint set.
-	I'm also going to sand off the webs and add fangs to the lenses of the second DangITProductions headsculpt I bought and use that for Agent Venom.
+	I will also take the second DangITProductions headsculpt I bought, add fangs to the lenses and fill in the weblines with putty and sand them out.
 	Then I need to drill in some holes on the back of the torso for the CT tendrils to plug into.
 I can also use the weapons from the CT.
 - [ ] ![[Pasted image 20251210184420.png]]
 	[SH FIGUARTS "The Games Begin" Super Saiyan Son Goku](https://www.nin-nin-game.com/en/dragon-ball/176137-shfiguarts-dragon-ball-z-super-saiyan-son-goku-the-game-begin-ver-bandai-spirits-.html) 31.67